nus-cs2103-AY2223S2/tp/docs/UserGuide.md

       <p align="center">
             <img src="images/UIscreenshots/drugSS/ddeletetnres.png" style="zoom:100%">
       </p>
-* <span markdown="span" class="alert alert-info">:information_source: Note that the index of a drug can change depending on the filter you currently apply on the drug list.
+* <div markdown="block" class="alert alert-info">:information_source: **Note:** The index of a drug can change depending on the filter you currently apply on the drug list.
 For example, if you execute the `d list` command, all filter will be removed and the drug's index will be its position in the main drug list.
 However, if you execute a `d find TRADE_NAME` command, the drug's index will be its position in the **filtered** drug list.
-Subsequent deletion by index will be with respect to the list you're currently viewing.</span>
+Subsequent deletion by index will be with respect to the list you're currently viewing.</div>

 <br/>